-The company's exposure to market risk (including currency risk, fair value interest rate risk and price risk) and cash flow interest rate risk is disclosed in the interest rate sensitivity analysis below.
-Credit risk is monitored monthly though continuous management of the ongoing projects.
-The company does not enter into trade financial instruments (forward foreign exchange contracts or interest rate swaps) including derivative financial instruments for speculative purposes.
+The company's exposure to market risk mainly arising from interest rate risk, is disclosed (including currency risk, fair value interest rate risk and price risk) and cash flow interest rate risk is disclosed in the interest rate sensitivity analysis below.
+Credit risk is monitored monthly through continuous management of the ongoing projects.
+The company does not enter into any derivative financial liabilities to approximate their carrying amounts.